Tecnifibre X-One Biphase String Review & Playtest

 Tension Stability 8.8

 Overall, I felt like X-One Biphase did a terrific job of holding its tension, which would have been aided by the pre-stretching that I did before stringing.

-The settling that occurs after 30 or so minutes of play is extremely common with many string sets was negligible and I found the strings continued to hold their tension well over the course of my roughly 8-hour playtest.
+The settling that occurs after 30 or so minutes of play and is extremely common with many string sets was negligible, and I found the strings continued to hold their tension well throughout my roughly eight-hour playtest.